rethinkdb/rethinkdb-rs/api/java/index.md

 feed.each(callback)
 {% endapibody %}

 Lazily iterate over the result set one element at a time.
+The second callback is optional and is called when the iteration stops (when there are no more rows or when the callback returns `false`).

 __Example:__ Let's process all the elements!